 Include sleep as part of your intake process.

 Sleep problems can be caused by breathing issues like sleep apnea.
-So it’s best to rule out any physical causes first.
+It’s best to rule out any physical causes first.

 The biggest issue for most people is poor quality sleep.
 So, during the intake ask your client about both the quantity and the quality of sleep they’re getting.